OneXAPI/OneXAPI-Reference/src/header.md

 #### Request Parameter
 Request parameters not in the request field list are ignored
 #### Upper and lower case letters
-All string parameters are not case sensitive (ex.
-Btc, bTc, bTC are all considered the same input)
+All string parameters are not case sensitive (e.g. Btc, bTc, bTC are all considered the same input)
 However, fields with 'Allowed values' are case sensitive.
 #### Rounding
 The price and amount of order and draw are automatically rounded.